Southern Chocolate Cobbler Recipe – It's Not About Nutrition

 Essential Ingredients for Your Chocolate Adventure

-• 2 cups granulated sugar (396g) – Essential for the sweet, gooey sauce.
+• 2 cups granulated sugar (396g): Essential for that glossy, chocolatey sauce on the bottom.

-• 3 cups boiling water (681g) – The secret to the decadent, molten chocolate sauce.
+• 3 cups boiling water (681g): It’ll look weird, I know, but trust the process.
+The boiling water is the secret to the molten magic.

 How to Make Chocolate Cobbler